-Some over-the-counter products claim to repel lice, but more scientific research is needed to prove their safety and effectiveness.
+Some nonprescription products claim to repel lice.
+But more research is needed to prove their safety and effectiveness.

 - Ask your child to avoid head-to-head contact with classmates during play and other activities.

-- Instruct your child to avoid shared spaces where hats and clothing from more than one student are hung on a common hook or kept in a locker.
+- Tell your child to avoid shared spaces where hats and clothing from more than one student are hung on a common hook or kept in a locker.

 However, it's not realistic to expect that you and your child can avoid all contact that may cause the spread of lice.

 Your child may have nits in his or her hair but may not develop a case of head lice.
 Some nits are empty eggs.
 However, nits that are found within 1/4 inch (6 millimeters) of the scalp typically should be treated — even if you find only one — to prevent the possibility of hatching.